mewadanisarg/mewadanisarg/README.md

 I am eager to work with a friendly team and want to go more deeper into Full-Stack web development this year.

 I have Master's Degree in International Business and Engineering from SRH Hochshule Heidelberg.
-So know to well organise stuff😄.
+So I know well to organise stuff😄.

 ## Little more detials about me👇
 <ul>